Tuesday, December 25, 2018

 Neither rain snow nor gloom of night.

-Would keep her from making sure we are alright.
+Keep her from making sure her clients are alright.

 Dawn.